Are your healthy eating choices causing conflict in your marriage?

 - “Nobody likes the yogurt I make or the homemade bread.”

-- “I'm afraid this is going to drive a wedge into our marriage.”
+- “I'm afraid this is going to drive a wedge between us in our marriage.”

 - “The kids liked my cooking when they were younger, now they're complaining just like they've heard him do.”